The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 General Information About Knossos

-It’s easy to reach the Archaeological Site of Knossos from the center of Heraklion, either by car or bus.
+It’s easy to reach the Archaeological Site of Knossos from the center of Heraklion by car or bus.

 The trip takes about 15 minutes.
 Remember that it’s always better to visit early in the morning or just before sunset.

-This way, you will avoid crowds as well as the extreme heat in summer (at the end of the post there is also a list with more practical tips).
+This way, you will avoid crowds and the extreme heat in summer (at the end of the post, there is also a list with more practical tips).
 If you intend to visit it thoroughly, allow about 3 to 4 hours.

-The area is rich in vineyards, fruit trees, and olive groves, and has been valued since ancient times for its resources.
+The area is rich in vineyards, fruit trees, and olive groves and has been valued for its resources since ancient times.

 Some believe that the Palace of Knossos was the largest of the Minoan palaces in Crete.